 Philosophy, Ph.D.
 (School of Humanities)

-The Ph.D. program in Philosophy is jointly and cooperatively administered by the Department of Philosophy in the School of Humanities and the Department of Logic and Philosophy of Science (LPS) in the School of Social Sciences.
-The graduate program has two distinct tracks—the Philosophy track and the LPS track—both of which begin from a common core of shared requirements in history of philosophy, logic, ethics, and metaphysics/epistemology.
-Students are advised to apply to the track whose faculty, areas of specialization, and curriculum most closely correspond to their interests.
+Along with our sister Department of Logic and Philosophy of Science in the School of Social Sciences, the Department of Philosophy is consistently ranked by the Philosophical Gourmet Report among the top graduate programs for philosophy.
+Our graduate program has two distinct tracks - the Philosophy track and the LPS track - which share a common core of requirements in history of philosophy, logic, ethics, and metaphysics and epistemology.
+Because each department makes its own admissions decisions, students should apply to the track whose curriculum most closely corresponds to their own interests.
 The Philosophy track is described here.
-See the Department of Logic and Philosophy of Science for a description of the LPS track.

-Every year the Philosophy Department invites distinguished philosophers from other universities to present their work to faculty and graduate students.
+Every year the Philosophy Department invites distinguished philosophers from other universities to present their work to our faculty and graduate students.
 Participation in this colloquium series, though not mandatory, contributes significantly to graduate education.
 Colloquia sponsored by Logic and Philosophy of Science might also be of interest to Philosophy track students.
+We also regularly host a range of other research activities, such as one-off research talks, workshops, and international conferences (e.g., our recent international conference on Hinge Epistemology).

 There is no set number of courses required for the Philosophy track, so that work can be tailored to the individual student’s needs and interests.
 However, as a prerequisite for the Ph.D., every student is required to have some experience in teaching.
 Before students receive their first appointment as TAs in this department, they must complete the TA training program offered by UCI's Division of Teaching Excellence and Innovation.